StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 ## Overview

-The Dynatrace StackPack is used to create a synchronization with Dynatrace instance collecting your smartscape topology.
-Currently supported Component Types are :
-* _Hosts_
-* _Applications_
-* _Processes_
-* _Process-Groups_
-* _Services_

-This StackPack gives you the possibility to filter the view with below key parameters which will have a default prefix value `dynatrace-`.
-* _ManagementZones_
-* _EntityID_
-* _Tags_
-* _MonitoringState_

-As an example, If you want to filter the view with `ManagementZones` then you will see the key as `dynatrace-managementZones:<value>` in the `label` filter box.
-Same path can be followed with other parameters.

-**Note** : Currently, we gather the Dynatrace Smartscape topology from the last 72 hours as per default to Dynatrace.
+The DynaTrace StackPack creates a synchronization between a Dynatrace instance and StackState, collecting.
+When the integration is enabled, DynaTrace Smartscape topology from the last 72 hours will be added to the StackState topology.

 ## Setup